It Just Had To Be You

 The first taste of my beef casserole sends my body into overdrive and I literally want to shove the whole bowl into my mouth.
 I can’t eat fast enough to satiate my screaming belly, but I slow down and pace myself because I can feel eyes on me.
 I slowly take another spoonful as I scan the cafeteria, silently hoping that no one saw me shovel those first few spoons into my face.
-At first it seems like everyone is just going about their business.
+At first, it seems like everyone is just going about their business.
 They don’t seem to care about me, the social scum sitting alone in the corner.
 But then my eyes meet the penetrating stare of Scott Carter.
 He glowers at me; smirking and I don’t know why.
 He’s probably thinking of another way to embarrass me.
 I keep looking away, but his eyes are demanding my attention and I can’t seem to shift my gaze for more than a few seconds.
 It’s so unnerving.
 The way he’s watching me.
 His lips curl with disgust, hatred.
 If I’m so repulsive to him, why won’t he stop staring?

 His girlfriend, Bethany, straddles her legs over his.
 Bethany is perfect, the envy of every girl in the school.
 Student by day, Instagram influencer by night.
 She apparently has over two hundred thousand followers and it’s easy to see why.
 Golden locks, emerald green eyes, and a body to die for.
 Just like Scott, her parents are also filthy rich, which means she has the best of everything.
 She has the figure to pull off pretty much any outfit from elegant and sophisticated to sexy chic.
 I look down at my faded grey sweatpants and part of me wishes we were at one of those private schools where uniforms were mandatory.
-However, Loughlin Academy wants us to celebrate our individuality and because of this, the stark economic differences between my lifestyle and Bethany’s is on full display for everyone to see.
+However, Loughlin Academy wants us to celebrate our individuality and because of this, the stark economic differences between my lifestyle and Bethany’s are on full display for everyone to see.

 I am definitely one of the girls who envy her.
 I’ve had fantasies about what it would be like to be her for a day.
 What would it be like to have people admire and respect me, have them listen to me, hang on my every word?
 She has that.
 She has guys staring at her for all the right reasons, while I have Scott glowering at me like I’m dog shit that he’s desperately trying to get off his shoe.